jeff4/bionotes.github.io/_comp/comp_notes.md

 * 2/17 - 20 more eleventy
 * 2/21 - read [Stephen Wolfram](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) and [Murray Shanhan](https://arxiv.org/abs/2212.03551) Feb 2023 articles on LLM
 * 2/23 - more articles on history of BERT, transformers, MUM, etc.
+	* This 18 minute [YouTube video](https://youtu.be/wi0M2J4uE5I) by Mean Gene Hacks compares 3 LLMs that all have about 175 B parameters: OpenAI's GPT-3, BigScience's BLOOM, and Facebook's OPT-175

 ## 2022 Log
 * 6/28 Did some thinking and writing about difference between DevMarketing and DevRel.
 How DevRel = Evangelism + Advocacy.